aluxnimm/outlookcaldavsynchronizer/README.md

 - **Check Internet connection before sync run** checks if an interface is up and try DNS query to dns.msftncsi.com first and if that fails try to download http://www.msftncsi.com/ncsi.txt with the configured proxy before each sync run to avoid error reports if network is unavailable after hibernate for example.
 Disable this option if you are in a local network where DNS and that URL is blocked.
 - **Store data in roaming folder** set to true if you need to store state and profile data in the AppData\Roaming\ directory for roaming profiles in a AD domain for example.
 When changing this option, a restart of Outlook is required.
 - **Fix invalid settings** Fixes invalid settings automatically, when synchronization profiles are edited.
+- **Include custom message classes in Outlook filter** Disabled by default, enable only if you have custom forms with message_classes other than the default IPM.Appointment/Contact/Task.
+For better performance, Windows Search Service shouldn't be deactivated if this option is enabled.

 If you have problems with SSL/TLS and self-signed certificates, you can change the following settings at your own risk.
 The recommended way would be to add the self signed cert to the Local Computer Trusted Root Certification Authorities